-Even if the ticket or other evidence of payment indicates that the payment is CAUTION a "contribution," this doesn't mean you can deduct the entire amount.
+Even if the ticket or other evidence of payment indicates that the payment is payment indicates that the payment is a "contribution," this doesn't mean you can deduct the entire amount.
 If the ticket shows the price of admission and the amount of the contribution, you can deduct the contribution amount.